 Monetary policy is more clearly focused on inflation under inflation targeting and may have been toughened by inflation targeting.
 Central-bank mandates to focus on price stability tend to be strengthened by inflation targeting (Bernanke et al. 1999).
-Cecchetti and Ehrmann (2000) have provided evidence that central-bank aversion to inflation shocks (relative to output shocks) has been toughened with the adoption of inflation targeting, a conclusion confirmed by Corbo et al. (2000).
+Cecchetti and Ehrmann (2000) have provided evidence that central-bank aversion to inflation shocks (relative to output shocks) has been toughened with the adoption of inflation targeting, a conclusion partly confirmed by Corbo et al. (2000).

-We conclude that inflation targeting has proven to be a very successful new monetary framework, both in comparison to inflation targeters' preceding experience and relative to alternative monetary regimes adopted by industrial non-inflation targeters during the 1990s.
+We conclude that inflation targeting has proven to be a very successful new monetary framework, both in comparison to inflation targeters' preceding experience and relative to alternative monetary regimes adopted by a control group of highly successful industrial countries that had in place other monetary arrangements during the 1990s.